activitypods/welcometomyplace/README.md

 This application is about events which are private by default: you only see those you have been invited to.
 Anyone is free to create an event and share it with its network.
 After an event, all participants can add the contact of all other participants.
 But at the beginning, you must know the contact link (or the ID of type `@bob@podprovider.com`) to start your personal network.

-Most data are stored directly in users PODs.
+All data are stored directly in users PODs.
 See the [ActivityPods](https://github.com/assemblee-virtuelle/activitypods) project for more information.

 ## Getting started

 Requirements:
-- Node (v12.20 recommended)
+- Node (v14 recommended)
 - Yarn
 - Docker and docker-compose (if you wish to run a local middleware)